 And it seems even those in the sports community are starting to take a hard look at the dire price tag attached to the game's appeal.

-Another concerned sports dad went on national radio Thursday and echoed those same thoughts -- that the game had become too risky, its consequences now too well-known to ignore.
+Another concerned sports dad went on national radio a day later and echoed those same thoughts -- that the game had become too risky, its consequences now too well-known to ignore.
 "It scares me as a dad," said two-time NFL MVP Kurt Warner.
-Asked by sports radio host Dan Patrick if he'd prefer his own kids not play, the Super Bowl-winning quarterback admitted "Yes, I would.
+Asked by sports radio host Dan Patrick if he'd prefer his own kids not play, the Super Bowl-winning quarterback admitted, "Yes, I would.
 Can't make that choice for them.
 But yeah, there's no question in my mind."

-More parents seem to be reaching the same conclusion, that the best way to prevent these types of injuries is just to eliminate the risk.
+More parents seem to be reaching the same conclusion, that the best way to prevent these types of injuries is to just eliminate the risk.
 Because it's one thing if you lay your child in the middle of a bed and they accidentally roll off.
-It's another thing entirely if you decide to lay them right at the edge.
+It's another thing entirely if you place them right at the edge.